ezavesky/clip-extractor/README.rst

 1. Pre-processing - Steps to be determined before any transcoding or clipping is performed.

-   * Letterbox detection - will use tools to analyze the first N seconds of video and determine if the content is letterboxed.
+   * Letterbox detection - will use tools to analyze the first N seconds of video and determine if the content is letterboxed.  (profile=letterbox)

 2. Transcoding and clipping - All-in-one steps to simultaneously seek to and clip out a region of video.
-Here, different profiles are available and can be specified via the ``profiles`` parmaeter above.
+Here, different profiles are available and can be specified via the ``profile`` paremeter above.

    * TBD
    * TBD 2